 Objects in our collection date from several thousand years ago to the present.
 Major holdings include Native American artifacts, militaria beginning with the Revolutionary War, costumes, textiles, tools, furniture, decorative arts and toys.

-Significant collections feature short story author O. Henry, First Lady Dolley Madison, the John and Isabelle Murphy Confederate Firearms, Joan and Arthur Bluethenthal Jugtown Pottery, the Robert and Capelia McKinney Historical and Commemorative Glassware collection and archeological artifacts from the David and Rachel Caldwell site.
+Significant collections feature short story author O. Henry, First Lady Dolley Madison, the John and Isabelle Murphy Confederate Firearms, Joan and Arthur Bluethenthal Jugtown Pottery, and the Robert and Capelia McKinney Historical and Commemorative Glassware collection.

 Please enjoy learning more about our collections and the work we do.Support Our Work